- Computers & Software»

 2: Freeze it and Attempt Data Recovery Using iCare

 If confirmed that the hard disk is actually the culprit, take precautions not to power it up for long.
 Keep it cool in order to allow you transfer the data to another drive.

 Dying mechanical drives get even weaker if subjected to rigorous testing.
-The hotter a dying hard disk gets, the further it deteriorates.
+The hotter a dying hard disk gets, the further its health deteriorates.

 Keep it cool until you have your data transferred elsewhere.
-Keeping cool may as well involve storing it in the freezer!
+Keeping cool may involve storing it in the freezer overnight!

 Make sure to wrap it carefully inside a polythene bag before sticking it in the freezer.
 Overnight freezing should prep it for software recovery in the morning.

 If direct data transfer to another disk drive is not yielding immediate results, don't try too hard by repeatedly turning it on and off.
 The further you stress this annoying little thing, the more you are ruining it.

 In the event that the above steps have failed, you may now want to resort to data recovery using specialized software utilities.
 Software recovery tools are better at this time of the crisis.

 Make sure the disk drive is cool enough before running the recovery software of your choice.
 I use iCare Data Recovery Software and it has bailed me out countless times.

 Recovery software will take hours if your hard disk capacity is high and if its health status is very bad.
 You may want to do it in a cool environment and preferably overnight.